SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 as described in :ref:`Generics_WhereClauses`.

 For instance,
-you can define an extension to the ``CollectionType`` protocol that applies to any collection whose elements conform to the ``TextRepresentable`` protocol from the example above.
+you can define an extension to the ``Collection`` protocol that applies to any collection whose elements conform to the ``TextRepresentable`` protocol from the example above.

 .. testcode:: protocols

-   -> extension CollectionType where Generator.Element: TextRepresentable {
+   -> extension Collection where Generator.Element: TextRepresentable {
           var textualDescription: String {
               let itemsAsText = self.map { $0.textualDescription }
               return "[" + itemsAsText.joinWithSeparator(", ") + "]"